CSC207-2022F-UofT/course-project-collegecook/README.md

 + **Iterator Design Pattern**: It's used on RecipeList to make it iterable
 + **Strategy Design Pattern**: It's used on sorting recipes and ranking users.
 + **Simple Factory Design Pattern**: It's used on review Database.
-+ **Depency Injection Design Pattern**: It's used throughout the program to decrease dependency
++ **Dependancy Injection Design Pattern**: It's used throughout the program to decrease dependency

 ## Program Guideline
 To run the program, just run ```CollegeCookApp.java```.